TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 We **highly** recommend that you install ESlint and Prettier and use them for all future projects.
 It will make your code easier to read, both for yourself and for anyone else looking at it.
 However, using ESLint and Prettier together causes conflicts.
 To fix that follow the instructions to install [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier#installation).
 It turns off all ESLint rules that are unnecessary or might conflict with Prettier.
 Doing just this is enough to resolve the conflict and get them both working smoothly with one another.
 Another way to address the conflict is to use `eslint-plugin-prettier`.
 It lets you run Prettier as if it were a rule in ESLint.
-However, doing this is **not recommended**.
-You can learn more about it [here](https://prettier.io/docs/en/integrating-with-linters.html#notes).
+However, doing this is [not recommended](https://prettier.io/docs/en/integrating-with-linters.html#notes).

 ### Template repositories